 Working with a good recruiter can change your life.
 Working with a bad recruiter can change your life.
 Choose wisely.

 The market is better than it has ever been.
-At the time of this post the unemployment rate was 3.78 percent.
+At the time of this post, the unemployment rate is 3.78 percent.
 Even if you aren’t looking for a new job, you should be listening to what’s going on because it’s an amazing time if you are even considering making a move.

 Unemployment Rate by Category:

 - Construction: 1.5%